RUSH NeuroBehavioral Center - Building on the strenghts of children, teens and young adults

 Workshops for Teachers

-Teachers will learn how to implement instruction in Executive Function skills in the classroom or as part of an after-school program.
-The following nine areas are included in the RNBC Executive Functions Curriculum Notebook as part of the workshop for teachers:
+Teachers will learn how to implement instruction in Executive Function skills in the classroom or as part of an after‐school program.

 Space is limited.
 For more information and registration details, contact Cate Gonley via email to cgonley@rush.edu or by calling 847–763‑7933.